-Founding a commercial studio led to many acclaimed recordings including the Grammy nominated "ODU" for Nigerian superstar King Sunny Ade, sessions for The Posies, Soundgarden, Robert Cray, Dave Frishberg, Bob Dorough, Brian Bowers and hundreds of other artists.
+Many acclaimed recordings followed including the Grammy nominated "ODU" for Nigerian superstar King Sunny Ade, sessions for The Posies, Soundgarden, Robert Cray, Dave Frishberg, Bob Dorough, Los Lobos, Brian Bowers and hundreds of other local and international artists.

-Nelson has continued writing, performing and recording, releasing his first solo album, 2003's "Soliloquy", inspired by weekly visits to Seattle Children's Hospital.
+After downsizing the studio in 1999 Nelson refocused on writing, performing and recording.
+In 2003 he released his first solo album, "Soliloquy", inspired by weekly visits to Seattle Children's Hospital.
 These experiences echo the transformational power of music.
 Victory Music in it's review noted: "This is one of the most gratifying solo guitar sets in some time - sweet, surprisingly simple, touching - a great companion to nearly any of your daily (or nightly) activities and a delicious listen like letting your eyes dwell on a campfire or waterfall.
 The word that keeps coming to mind is "care".
 You are likely to care deeply for this set."

-"Coast Bound Train", a collaboration with Max Schwennsen was released in 2005 and "Tengo Ranchito" followed in 2008, featuring a guest appearance by Alice Stuart.
+"Coast Bound Train", a collaboration with Max Paul Schwennsen followed in 2005, and "Tengo Ranchito" in 2008 featuring a guest appearance by Alice Stuart.
 In it's review Miles Of Music stated: "John Nelson delivers each song with a calm, almost moist vocal that draws a little from Paul Simon, an accent-less Graham Nash, and a gentle Neil young.
 His voice is elegantly calming as it and the harmonies melt into the disciplined guitar picking and tender band.
 It all feels so effortless, as it floats out of Nelson and his band.
 Tengo Ranchito, Nelson's 2007 release succeeds in gently, beautifully squeezing out your breath."
 It garnered "Essential Americana Records 2008" honors.
 (Barbed Wire Productions)

-Vagabond, released in 2012, has already received airplay on 9 out of 13 self-penned originals.
-French DJ Mike Penard noted: "It has been such a pleasure to listen to these new songs…the richness of the sounds, of the words, the sensitiveness of your voice brings the spirit of the listener who lets himself into the beauty of your album…all is made with taste, with sensitiveness…it is the beautiful work of a music craftsman, far from stereotypes and already hundred of times traveled roads."
+Vagabond, released in 2012, has received national and international airplay on all 13 self-penned originals.
+French DJ Mike Penard noted: "It has been such a pleasure to listen to these new songs…the richness of the sounds, of the words, the sensitiveness of your voice brings the spirit of the listener who lets himself into the beauty of your album…all is made with taste, with sensitiveness…it is the beautiful work of a music craftsman, far from stereotypes and already hundreds of times traveled roads."

-John can be found performing at wineries, brewpubs and folk festivals as well as producing other artists in the studio.
+John can be found performing at wineries, brewpubs and folk festivals as well as writing and producing in the studio.